GameTimeline

 Release order

 When each main Mario Kart shipped in the United States—home consoles and handhelds only.
-Mario Kart Tour, arcade GP cabinets, and Booster Course Pass DLC are FAQ-only, not separate timeline rows.
+Mario Kart Tour, arcade GP cabinets, and Booster Course Pass DLC are optional, not separate titles on this timeline.

 • Play today → Mario Kart 8 Deluxe on Switch—the current retail entry with online play